LiangliangNan/PolyFit/code/python/README.md

 - Step 3: Install the wheel

-    - `pip install dist/polyfit-1.6.0-py3-none-any.whl` # Update the wheel file name accordingly
+    - `pip install dist/polyfit-1.6.0-py3-none-any.whl` # <-- Use your actual wheel file name

   You can verify the installation by running the following command: